alexbourgeois/boardgame-soundpad/README.md

 ## Release

-It has only be released on Android yet and tested on a few phones.
+It has only be released on Android yet and tested on a few phones (Moto G6 and Galaxy A5).
 If you encounter any bug or want it on PC, Linux or anywhere else feel free to add an Issue on github.